railsbridge/bridge_troll/README.markdown

 Then, have a look at our [GitHub Issues](https://github.com/railsbridge/bridge_troll/issues?state=open).
 Pick a feature to work on, fork the project, code some code, and send a [really good pull request](http://railsbridge.github.com/bridge_troll/).
 Not sure what to do?
 Ask the [google group](https://groups.google.com/forum/?fromgroups#!forum/bridge-troll) for advice!

+Curious about the longer-term?
+We have something of a roadmap [here](https://github.com/railsbridge/bridge_troll/wiki/Roadmap).

 ## Setting up for your local development environment